Industry Industry

 • A blind flange is used to close the end of a pipe.
 It has no hole in the center and is often used to seal off the end of a pipeline, vessel, or other system component.

-• Applications: Temporary sealing, maintenance, or for closing off sections of piping systems.
+• Applications: Temporary sealing, maintenance, or piping system to close the section.

 4. Socket Weld Flange (SW Flange):

-• Similar to the slip-on flange but designed for smaller pipe diameters, socket weld flanges are typically used for high-pressure systems.
-The pipe fits into the socket, which is then welded.
+• In addition, a slip-on outfield edge but for low pipe diameter, socket weld flanges are usually employed in high pressure applications.
+The pipe is inserted into the socket which is later welded.

 5. Threaded Flange (TF Flange):

-• Applications: Low-pressure systems, where welding is not an option or where the flanges need to be removed or replaced frequently.
+• Applications: Low pressure applications where welding is undesirable or where flanges must be removed and often replaced.

 6. Lap Joint Flange (LJ Flange):